Here’s the link: http://smarturl.it/inspectorkirby1

 ‘Hmm, do you have a photo of her?’

 Cooper shook his head.
 ‘Not here.
-At home somewhere, but that’s going to be nearly twenty years ago.
+At home somewhere, although that’s going to be nearly twenty years ago.
 As I said, if you go on the net you’ll find the odd one a bit more recent.’

 Kirby nodded.
 ‘Well, I think that’s all for now.’
 He stood and moved towards the door.
 Cooper followed.
 ‘We will, of course, keep you informed.
 And if you hear from Sarah, or anyone who calls about Sarah, you will let us know, won’t you?’